wieringen/model-train-speedometer/README.md

 How to build your own model-train-speedometer
 ----------------------------

-First, clone a copy of the main imageCreator git repo by running:
+First, clone a copy of the main model-train-speedometer git repo by running:

 ```bash
 git clone git://github.com/wieringen/model-train-speedometer.git